 - a thermal sensor with black coating.
 It has a flat spectrum covering the 200 to 50000 x 10-9 m range, and has a near-perfect directional response.
 The coating absorbs all solar radiation and, at the moment of absorption, converts it to heat.
 The heat flows through the sensor to the sensor body.
 The thermopile sensor generates a voltage output signal that is proportional to the solar irradiance. - a glass dome.
-This dome limits the spectral range from 285 to 3000×10^{-9} m (cutting off the part above 3000×10^{-9} m), while preserving the 180 ° field of view angle.
-Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a second (inner) glass dome: For a secondary standard pyranometer, two domes are used, and not one single dome.
+This dome limits the spectral range from 285 to $3000 \times 10^{-9}$ m (cutting off the part above $3000 \times 10^{-9}$ m), while preserving the 180 ° field of view angle.
+Another function of the dome is that it shields the thermopile sensor from the environment (convection, rain). - a second (inner) glass dome: For a Class A pyranometer, two domes are used, and not one single dome.
 This construction provides an additional "radiation shield", resulting in a better thermal equilibrium between the sensor and inner dome, compared to using a single dome.
 The effect of having a second dome is a strong reduction of instrument offsets.

 Pyranometers can be manufactured to different specifications and with different levels of verification and characterisation during production.
-The ISO 9060 - 1990 standard, "Solar energy - specification and classification of instruments for measuring hemispherical solar and direct solar radiation", distinguishes between 3 classes; secondary standard (highest accuracy), first class (second highest accuracy) and second class (third highest accuracy).
+The ISO 9060:2018 standard, "Solar energy - specification and classification of instruments for measuring hemispherical solar and direct solar radiation", distinguishes between 3 classes; spectrally flat Class A (highest accuracy, this SR20), Class B (second highest accuracy) and Class C (third highest accuracy).
+See also the appendix on ISO classification tables.

-From second class to first class and from first class to secondary standard, the achievable accuracy improves by a factor 2.
+From class C to class B and from class B to class A, the achievable accuracy improves by a factor 2.